numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 in C, which does the actual calculation, and may be called multiple times.

-The main step in finding the correct inner-loop function is to call a :c:type:`PyUFunc_TypeResolutionFunc` which recieves the input dtypes (in the form of the actual input arrays) and will find the full type signature (including output dtype) to be executed.
+The main step in finding the correct inner-loop function is to call a :c:type:`PyUFunc_TypeResolutionFunc` which retrieves the input dtypes from the provided input arrays and will determine the full type signature (including output dtype) to be executed.

 By default the ``TypeResolver`` is implemented by searching all of the implementations listed in ``ufunc.types`` in order and stopping if all inputs can be safely